1983 Alabama Crimson Tide football team

 touchdown pass with eight seconds left in the game.
 One official signaled a touchdown but was overruled by the back judge who ruled Gothard was out of bounds.
-Video replay indicated otherwise, however instant replay in college football was still decades away.
+Video replay indicated otherwise, however instant replay in college football was still over two decades away.
 Bama avenged the previous year's losses to LSU and Southern Miss but lost to Tennessee and Auburn again.
-The Crimson Tide completed their season with a 28–7 victory over SMU in the Sun Bowl.
+The Crimson Tide completed their season with a 28–7 victory over No. 6 SMU in the Sun Bowl.